BCACTF/cscamp-2020/passwords-40/passwords-40.md

 Possible solve paths:
 1. Literally just write the code in reverse
 2. Just run the code, stick in the expected output in, and add a print statement
-3. Manually XOR shift each character with ASCII
+3. Manually XOR each character with ASCII